 Municipality of Genoa

 Rolli Days is the event with which Genoa, twice a year, celebrates its “Palazzi”, a UNESCO World Heritage Site since 2006.
 The Finsea Group, with great pride, has been a partner of the City of Genoa since 2019.
 It plays an active role in promoting the event and turning it into an opportunity to meet customers from outside Genoa.

 Acting as event ambassadors, we encourage people to enjoy the unique and privileged experience of visiting the residences of the Republican era.
 Today, the majority are privately owned and so are only accessible during the now acclaimed Rolli Days.

 What are the Rolli?
 They are lists.
 But what these lists describe, in an extremely simple way, are dwellings that are each worth as much as some of the most prized European palaces, in terms of frescoes, prestige and art collections.
 This network of palaces is the tangible sign of the success achieved by Genoa in what has been called the “siglo del los genoveses”.
 The Century of the Genoese.

 The Genoese are people of the sea, in our veins run poetry, melancholy and determination.
 These are the distinctive features of port-cities – crossroads of people and goods, places of exotic tales.

-Sea Story Festival is a summer festival that brings all this on stage, for the Genoese and many more: stories, music and theatre in one of the city’s most fascinating locations, the Isola delle Chiatte at Porto Antico.
+Sea Stories Festival is a summer festival that brings on stage all this, for the Genoese and not only: stories, music and theater in one of the most fascinating places in the city, the Island of Barges at Porto Antico.

 Ever since this event was conceived by Igor Chierci, our Group has been a partner of the event and contributes to disseminating port-related culture, the values of Genoa and of all its people.